trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 <img class="img-fluid" src="/assets/images/blog/2022-01-07/back-equirectangular-blend-annotated.png" alt="Fisheye back to equirectangular" title="Fisheye back to equirectangular" />

-Again, assuming the field of view for this lens is the same (190), there will be a blend zone of 5 degrees either side, where the images should overlap nicely.
+The FOV for the back lens is the same (190), so there will be a blend zone of 5 degrees either side, where the images should overlap nicely.

 ## Blending photos

-Generally field of view angles of at least 190 degrees or more for each lens are required for a satisfactory blend zone.
+Generally FOV angles of at least 190 degrees or more are required for a satisfactory blend zone.

-Note: the actual blending zone is larger at the top and the bottom of the image, as shown in he world mapped in a fish-eye with a 220 degree field of view in last weeks post -- but these areas are cut off when image is mapped into the equirectangular space.
+Note: the actual blending zone is larger at the top and the bottom of the image, as shown in the world mapped in a fish-eye with a 220 degree FOV in last weeks post -- but these areas are cut off when image is mapped into equirectangular space.

-A bit of blending is required to map/smooth the duplicate pixels in either space.
+A bit of blending is required to map/smooth the duplicate pixels in the blend zones.
 This can be done in a number of ways.

 Remember GoPro mentioned their D.WARP algorithm in the first post of this series?
-This algorithm identifies duplicate pixels and normalises the colour between front and back images (due to lighting differences on either side of the camera).
+This algorithm identifies duplicate pixels and normalises the colour between the front and back images (due to lighting differences on either side of the camera).

 We used alpha blending in our [MAX2Sphere script](/blog/2021/reverse-engineering-gopro-360-file-format-part-3).